 For centuries in the West, treating a mental disorder has been depicted as regaining and maintaining a rational mind, which also requires the ability to discern when one’s mind is irrational.1 Whether using mood charts to record what leads to changes in behaviors, or relying on a mental health professional to conduct a mental status exam, the goal is the same: reducing states of pathology while increasing times of normalcy.

 Yet when the goal is full recovery, focusing on disciplining mind and behavior by stressing the bounds of rationality takes you only so far.
-As trauma became more the focus of my treatment, the medical model felt more as if it encouraged being vigilant and distrustful of my mind and body.
+As trauma became more the focus of my treatment, the medical model seemed as if it encouraged being vigilant and distrustful of my mind and body.
 This approach was self-stigmatizing, as well as incomplete.
 I knew there was more to life than monitoring symptoms and seeking one version of me (the normal) while avoiding another (the pathological).
 Or at least I hoped.

 When I first began seeing a psychiatrist — years before I committed to recovery from sexual abuse — I was reading Michel Foucault, including his reflections on the panopticon-style prison developed by Jeremy Bentham.2 The panopticon was designed such that a guard could potentially witness the behaviors of every inmate at a central observing point, from which rows of prison cells stretched out like the arms of a starfish.
 The effect was that prisoners anticipated being watched at all times.
 Over time, they introjected the perspective of the guard and created an inner sense of being watched, which contributed to self-disciplining behavior.